yazanabdulhafez/reading-notes/read20.md

 ### Declaring app requirements

-Its important to declare app requirements and most of these declarations are informational only and the system does not read them, but external services can read them.
+It is important to declare app requirements and most of these declarations are informational only and the system does not read them, but external services can read them.

 ## App resources